 Relax … I didn’t say that you have to become fluent in a whole new language before you’ll be any good at this.
 Here are some ideas to help you learn to read you music so that you can be a better Trumpet player.
 (Ok, so maybe I actually mean that you have to become fluent in a whole new language before you’ll be any good at this.)
 It’s not that hard.
 You probably only know a handful of notes and you can read them – sort of.

 Yesterday I fought this fight in a Grade 7 Band class.
-Here’s how it went … Kid want time to write in the fingerings before we play something … we play it … we play it again for the kid to catch up … I tell them to close their eyes and play it again … they do.
+Here’s how it went … Kid wants time to write in the fingerings before we play something … we play it … we play it again for the kid to catch up … I tell them to close their eyes and play it again … they do.
 Sure, it was an easy tune but not one kid needed to look at their note name or fingerings or slide positions.
 They just played it, and pretty well.
 You don’t really need those note names/fingerings.
 Not only are they unnecessary, they’re getting in your way.
 While you only have a few different pitches to play it’s time to force yourself to read the notes.

 If you already have them pencilled in all over the place try erasing them on the easy tunes.
 Then erase the ones on the repeated notes – those ones are really unnecessary.
 When you get a newline in the book or a new piece of music only write in the ones you really, really need.
 Don’t write in any repeated notes.
 If there’s a part of the piece that is like an earlier part don’t write in anything.
 You can do this.
 If I was your teacher I’d rather hear the odd mistake than have you writing all of that stuff in.
 Think of the time you’ll save!

 Because you’re a brass player, the number one reason that writing in fingerings is a problem should have already occurred to you.
 The more notes you can play, the less useful that information is to you.
 That’s because as your range increases you are able to hit more and more notes in the same fingering.
 If you’re reading the fingerings, which of the several available notes should you play?
-If you think it’s easier you’re wrong. what’s next is that because you’re always making that kind of mistake (see below) your teacher is gong to put you on 2nd or 3rd Trumpet parts which often don’t play the tune.
+If you think it’s easier you’re wrong.
+What’s next is that because you’re always making that kind of mistake (see below) your teacher is gong to put you on 2nd or 3rd Trumpet parts which often don’t play the tune.
 Because it’s not the tune you can’t “hear” it in your head as well and you’ll screw up even more.
 This is the death spiral of the fingering-writer-inner.

 Having said all that, it’s a really good idea to write in the odd fingering here and there if there’s a good reason: a spot where you keep playing a wrong note; a spot where you run into a C# for the first time halfway through a piece; a note where you’ve figured out an alternate fingering that helps somehow.